Htin Kyaw

-Htin Kyaw (ထင်ကျော်, /my/ or /my/; born 20 July 1946) is a Burmese politician, writer and scholar who served as ninth president of Myanmar from 2016 until his resignation 2018.
+Htin Kyaw (ထင်ကျော်, /my/ or /my/; born 20 July 1946) is a Burmese politician, writer and scholar who served as the ninth president of Myanmar from 2016 until his resignation in 2018.
 He was the first elected president to hold the office with no ties to the military since the 1962 coup d'état.
 The second son of scholar Min Thu Wun, Htin Kyaw had held various positions in the education, planning and treasury ministries in prior governments.

 The ethnic Mon-Bamar politician is viewed as an important ally of the National League for Democracy (NLD) leader and State Counsellor Aung San Suu Kyi, who is constitutionally barred from the presidency.

 Early life and education

 Htin Kyaw was born in Rangoon, British Burma (now Yangon, Myanmar), to the late Burmese scholar and poet Min Thu Wun and Kyi Kyi.
 His father was of Mon descent.
 His childhood name given by his father was Dala Ban, a royal name of ancient Mon commanders.
 (He later used it as his pen name).

 Htin Kyaw completed his high school education at the English Methodist High School in 1962.
 He enrolled at the Rangoon Institute of Economics (then part of Rangoon Arts and Science University) and graduated with an M.Econ. in statistics in 1968.
 He started working as a tutor while studying towards his master's degree.
 He then moved to the University Computer Centre as a programmer/system analyst in 1970.

 Htin Kyaw pursued further studies on a scholarship to the Institute of Computer Science, University of London in 1971–1972 and attended computer studies in Asia Electronics Union, Tokyo in 1974.
 He completed his second master's degree in 1975.
 He attended the Hult International Business School (then known as the Arthur D. Little School of Management), in Cambridge, Massachusetts, in 1987.